What is Sublocade?

 Serious Side Effects

 Although serious side effects are not common, they can occur.
 If you have doubts about what you are feeling, call your doctor right away.
-If your symptoms feel life-threatening or if you think you have a medical emergency, call 911.
+If your symptoms feel life-threatening or if you think you have a medical emergency, contact 911.

 Serious side effects can include the following: